Hexoplon/production-stack/src/vllm_router/README.md

 ### Service Discovery Options

 - `--service-discovery`: The service discovery type.
-Options are `static` or `k8s`.
+Options are `static`, `k8s`, `external`, or `combined`.
 This option is required.
 - `--static-backends`: The URLs of static serving engines, separated by commas (e.g., `http://localhost:8000,http://localhost:8001`).
 - `--static-models`: The models running in the static serving engines, separated by commas (e.g., `model1,model2`).
+- `--external-backends`: The URLs of external OpenAI-compatible backends from which to auto-discover models, separated by commas (e.g., `http://localhost:8000,http://localhost:8001`).
 - `--k8s-port`: The port of vLLM processes when using K8s service discovery.
 Default is `8000`.
 - `--k8s-namespace`: The namespace of vLLM pods when using K8s service discovery.
 Default is `default`.
 - `--k8s-label-selector`: The label selector to filter vLLM pods when using K8s service discovery.